RoBoTJTech/Stock_Tracker/README.md

 # Stock_Tracker
-For my personal use, to be used with TOS Autotrader.
-Finds stocks that meet criteria to be good eaners with auto trader, and also reports on current trades being made in schwab account
+For my personal use, to be used with my TOS Autotrader.
+Using my own stratagy.
+Finds stocks that meet criteria to be good eaners with my auto trader, and also reports on current trades being made in schwab account
 Every trade on auto pilot
 <img width="1150" alt="image" src="https://github.com/user-attachments/assets/dcfbf5bf-e522-4b49-8d24-7eca23cd6fea">
 <img width="1154" alt="image" src="https://github.com/user-attachments/assets/082c3549-f315-43ea-a4ed-03575056126a">